pawelkom88/array-method-finder/README.md

 ## How I worked on this project

-My goal was to practice React and Git workflow.
+My goal was to practice React, Firebase and Git workflow.

 ## Why I built the project this way